 - An assessment of company tax on the organization, a company tax demand, proof of payment of company tax, or any other associated document, issued by the organization of the foreign jurisdiction of which it claims to be a tax tenant.

 But, if an organization did not submit adequate evidence to verify their position as an Exempted Licensee, the Regulatory Authorities will repute the organization as a Licensee and then it would be required to undergo the Economic Substance test and ESR filing UAE.
-Moreover, an Exempted Licensee will be subjected to the Economic Substance Regulation as long as such organization continues to exist.
+Moreover, an Exempted Licensee will be subjected to the Economic Substance Regulation as long as such an organization continues to exist.

 “The content of this article should not be relied on or reproduced, you are advised to consult with your ESR consultant for all economic substance regulations matters.”